Frequently Asked Questions

 Where and when do I pick up my regalia and name card?

-Go to the Athletics Complex on convocation day, no later than two hours before your ceremony.
+Go to the Hall of Fame Room in the Athletics Complex on convocation day, no later than two hours before your ceremony.
 That’s where you’ll pick up your cap, gown, hood, and name card.

 When and where do graduates assemble before processing?